ICTU/github-policy/README.md

 ### For repositories

 - Repositories have a `publiccode.yml` file in the root of the repository, a [metadata description standard](https://github.com/publiccodeyml/publiccode.yml) for public software in order to make the software easily discoverable.
-See [publiccode.yml](./publiccode.yml) for an example.
+See [publiccode.yml](publiccode.yml) for an example.
+- Repositories have a `CHANGELOG.md` file describing relevant changes to the repository contents.
+The changelog format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+See [CHANGELOG.md](CHANGELOG.md) for an example.
+- Repositories use [Semantic Versioning](https://semver.org/spec/v2.0.0.html) to version the repository contents.

 ## Get in touch